tensorflow/compression/docs/api_docs/python/tfc/pmf_to_quantized_cdf.md

 <!-- Placeholder for "Used in" -->

-internally.
+This op uses floating-point operations internally.
 Therefore the quantized output may not be consistent across multiple platforms.
 For entropy encoders and decoders to have the same quantized CDF on different platforms, the quantized CDF should be produced once and saved, then the saved quantized CDF should be used everywhere.

 After quantization, if PMF does not sum to 2^precision, then some values of PMF are increased or decreased to adjust the sum to equal to 2^precision.